microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_container_apps_arm_template/_index.md

 ---
 type: docs
-title: "App Service (Container) ARM Template"
+title: "Azure Container Apps ARM Template"
-linkTitle: "App Service (Container) ARM Template"
+linkTitle: "Azure Container Apps ARM Template"
-weight: 2
+weight: 1
 description: >
 ---

-## Deploy an App Service app using custom container on AKS using an ARM Template
+## Deploy Azure Container Apps on AKS using an ARM Template

-The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc-enabled app services](https://docs.microsoft.com/azure/app-service/overview-arc-integration) deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/intro-kubernetes) cluster using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
+The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/azure-arc-overview) deployed on Azure Arc-enabled [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/intro-kubernetes) cluster using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).

-By the end of this scenario, you will have an AKS cluster deployed with an App Service plan, a sample Web Application (Web App) and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled app services.
+By the end of this scenario, you will have an AKS cluster deployed with the Azure Container Apps connected environment, a sample Web Application and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Container Apps.

-> **NOTE: Currently, Azure Arc-enabled app services is in preview.**
+> **NOTE: Currently, Azure Azure Container Apps is in preview.**

+The following Jumpstart scenario will guide you on how to run cloud-native application on [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps/).
+The Azure Container Apps service enables you to run microservices and containerized applications on a serverless platform.
+Individual container apps are deployed to a single Container Apps environment, which acts as a secure boundary around groups of container apps.

+In this scenario, you will deploy a [Container Apps environment](https://learn.microsoft.com/en-us/azure/container-apps/environment) and a 3-node container app running in Azure.

+- Store - The store app is the store's frontend app, running a Blazor Server project that reaches out to the backend APIs.
+- Products API - This API is a Swagger UI-enabled API that hands back product names and IDs to callers.
+- Inventory API - A simple API that provides a random number for a given product ID string.
+The values of each string/integer pair are stored in memory cache so they are consistent between API calls.

 ## Prerequisites